 Horse-style trailers or heavy utility trailers often use the gooseneck hitch.
 If you need cargo in the bed of your truck, the gooseneck hitch can provide that option.
 It can be used for fifth wheels, but it’s recommended you check with the RV manufacturer to ensure approval of this style hitch.
 Some manufacturers will not warrant damages to your fifth wheel if a gooseneck hitch is used.

 Because of the location of the hitch, many RVers believe the ride is more stable than a conventional bumper hitch used for travel trailers.
+Many people have asked the question of whether or not fifth wheel hitches are removable.
+In this article, we answer that question as well as give a guide on how to install a hitch on your fifth wheel successfully.

 Check driving rules for states you’ll visit